space232/owospace/README.md

-Hellooo, i'm space !
+Hellooo, I'm Evan- aka space ! mail / discord / matrix
-social links

-Hi, i'm a software developer (emoji) from the UK.
+I'm a software developer (emoji) from the UK.
 Currently, I am working with Vue, Java and the like.
 Asides from programming, I enjoy listening to music (and very heavily reliant on which) and running experiments!

 Yes, I do like me a bit of astrology too.

-I'm currently working on: <project></project>
-I am learning: Vue and GraphQL.
+I'm currently working on: Minecraft @LunarCubeNetwork I am learning: Vue and GraphQL.
 I'm looking to collaborate on literally anything to do with computers.
 You are welcome to ask me about anything, i'm happy to help.